colshrapnel/phpdelusions.net/sql_injection.md

 In this article I will try to explain the nature of SQL injection; show how to make your queries 100% safe; and disclose numerous delusions, superstitions and bad practices related to the topic of the SQL Injection prevention.

 ###Don't panic.#dontpanic

-Really, there is not a single reason for panicking or even to be worried.
-All you need is to get rid of old superstitions and learn a couple of simple rules - and your queries always be sound and safe.
+Honestly, there is not a single reason to panic or to be even worried.
+All you need is to get rid of some old superstitions and learn a couple simple rules.
+And all your queries will be always sound and safe.
 Strictly speaking, you don't even need to protect from SQL injections at all.
 Means no dedicated measure, intended exclusively to protect from SQL injection, have to be taken.
 All you need is **to format your query** properly.
 As simple as that.
 Don't you believe me?
 Please follow the explanation.

-###What SQL injection is?#whatis
+###What an SQL injection is?#whatis

-SQL Injection is an exploit of improperly formatted query.
+SQL Injection is an exploit of an improperly formatted SQL query.

-The root of SQL injection problem is mixing of the code and the data.
+The root of SQL injection is the mixing of the code and the data.
-In fact, our SQL query is **a program.** A full legitimate program - just like our familiar PHP scripts.
-And so it happens that we are *creating this program dynamically,* adding some data on the fly.
-Thus, this data may interfere with program code and even alter it - and such alteration would be the very injection itself.
+In fact, an SQL query is *a program.* A fully legitimate program - just like our familiar PHP scripts.
+And so it happens that we are *creating this program dynamically,* adding some data to this program on the fly.
+Naturally, this data may interfere with the program code and even alter it - and such alteration would be the very SQL injection itself.

 But such thing can only happen if we don't format query parts properly.
-Let's take a [canonical example](http://xkcd.com/327/),
+Let's take a look at a [canonical example](http://xkcd.com/327/),

     $name  = "Bobby';DROP TABLE users; -- ";
     $query = "SELECT * FROM users WHERE name='$name'";

-which compiles into malicious sequence
+which compiles into the malicious sequence

     SELECT * FROM users WHERE name='Bobby';DROP TABLE users; -- '

 Call it injection?
 Wrong.
-It's **improperly formatted string literal.**
+It's **an improperly formatted string literal.**
-While being properly formatted, it won't harm anyone:
+Which, being properly formatted, won't harm anyone:

     SELECT * FROM users WHERE name='Bobby\';DROP TABLE users; -- '